Vualto/vudrm-public-docs/docs/source/integrations/mobile/ios-fairplay-sdk.md

 - If you believe you have found any further issues, please contact us at support@vualto.com

 ## Release notes

+### v0.0.1 (build 93) on 29/07/2019

+- Update license server DNS
+- Replaces instances of assetName and assetID with contentID to be consistent across DRM platform

 ### v0.0.1 (build 85) on 27/03/2019